 Things to know before you go

-- alert search and rescue (SAR) Authorities if you are in grave or imminent danger, such as where you feel you are faced with a life threatening situation and require rescuing
+- Alert SAR authorities if you are in grave or imminent danger, such as where you feel you are faced with a life threatening situation and require rescuing.

-The most effective means of alerting SAR authorities is by two-way communication, such as:
+The most effective means of alerting SAR authorities is by two-way communication:

 - mobile phone